vhlima1008/tic-tac-toe/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/gannicos/tic-tac-toe)

 > This implementation integrates a `Minimax algorithm` and have the possibility to Player Versus Player on a local game.
+> You can play the game in [my CodeSandbox](https://codesandbox.io/p/github/Gannicos/Tic-Tac-Toe/main?import=true).